-During the interview, panel members will be asking questions designed to assist in evaluating whether the candidate possesses the knowledge and skills necessary for satisfactory job performance.
+During the interview, panel members will be asking questions designed to assist in evaluating whether the applicant possesses the knowledge and skills necessary for satisfactory job performance.
 Open ended questions, phrased so that the desired answer is not revealed, are best suited to this process.
+As the applicant responds to questions, listen to the full answer before asking your next questions.
+Do not use numeric scoring or ranking during the interview.
+It is appropriate to take notes during the interview.